archit-gpt/IMDBSearchProject/README.md

 - **User Authentication and Profiles**: Adding user management to save favorite movies and search history.

 ## Contributing
 Contributions are welcome!
-Please read `CONTRIBUTING.md` for details on our code of conduct and the process for submitting pull requests to us.
+Please read `CONTRIBUTING.md` for details on our code of conduct and the process for submitting pull requests.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE) file for details.